Current Information on Coronavirus

 All courses and exams can be booked on our website.

 The school for adults in Constance is currently undergoing renovations and will re-open on June 26, 2022.
 Until this date, German courses are alternatively offered in Berlin-Mitte or as online courses.

 The Humboldt-Institut offers online private lessons for adults.

 Online German Courses for Teenagers

 For teenage students between 13 and 17 years of age, the Humboldt-Institut offers online private lessons.
-More information on the online private lessons can be found on the page online German courses.

 Entry ban and entry rules